Mycotoxin: Production

-Most fungi are aerobic (use oxygen) and are found almost everywhere in extremely small quantities due to the diminute size of their spores.
+Most fungi are aerobic (use oxygen) and are found almost everywhere in extremely small quantities due to the diminutive size of their spores.
 They consume organic matter wherever humidity and temperature are sufficient.
 Where conditions are right, fungi proliferate into colonies and mycotoxin levels become high.
 The reason for the production of mycotoxins is not yet known; they are not necessary for the growth or the development of the fungi.
 Because mycotoxins weaken the receiving host, they may improve the environment for further fungal proliferation.
 The production of toxins depends on the surrounding intrinsic and extrinsic environments and these substances vary greatly in their toxicity, depending on the organism infected and its susceptibility, metabolism, and defense mechanisms.

 Major groups

 Aflatoxins are a type of mycotoxin produced by Aspergillus species of fungi, such as A. flavus and A. parasiticus.
 The umbrella term aflatoxin refers to four different types of mycotoxins produced, which are B1, B2, G1, and G2.
 Aflatoxin B1, the most toxic, is a potent carcinogen and has been directly correlated to adverse health effects, such as liver cancer, in many animal species.
 Aflatoxins are largely associated with commodities produced in the tropics and subtropics, such as cotton, peanuts, spices, pistachios, and maize.
+According to the USDA, "They are probably the best known and most intensively researched mycotoxins in the world."

 Ochratoxin is a mycotoxin that comes in three secondary metabolite forms, A, B, and C. All are produced by Penicillium and Aspergillus species.
 The three forms differ in that Ochratoxin B (OTB) is a nonchlorinated form of Ochratoxin A (OTA) and that Ochratoxin C (OTC) is an ethyl ester form Ochratoxin A. Aspergillus ochraceus is found as a contaminant of a wide range of commodities including beverages such as beer and wine.
 Aspergillus carbonarius is the main species found on vine fruit, which releases its toxin during the juice making process.
 OTA has been labeled as a carcinogen and a nephrotoxin, and has been linked to tumors in the human urinary tract, although research in humans is limited by confounding factors.

 Citrinin is a toxin that was first isolated from Penicillium citrinum, but has been identified in over a dozen species of Penicillium and several species of Aspergillus.
 Some of these species are used to produce human foodstuffs such as cheese (Penicillium camemberti), sake, miso, and soy sauce (Aspergillus oryzae).
 Citrinin is associated with yellowed rice disease in Japan and acts as a nephrotoxin in all animal species tested.
 Although it is associated with many human foods (wheat, rice, corn, barley, oats, rye, and food colored with Monascus pigment) its full significance for human health is unknown.
 Citrinin can also act synergistically with Ochratoxin A to depress RNA synthesis in murine kidneys.